google/santa/README.md

 those marked as blacklisted will be allowed to run, whilst being logged and recorded in the events database.
 In LOCKDOWN mode, only whitelisted binaries are allowed to run.

-* Event logging: All executions processed by the userland agent are logged.
+* Event logging: When the kext is loaded, all binary launches are logged.
-When in MONITOR and LOCKDOWN modes, all unknown or denied binaries are stored in the database to enable later aggregation.
+When in either mode, all unknown or denied binaries are stored in the database to enable later aggregation.

 * Certificate-based rules, with override levels: Instead of relying on a binaries hash (or 'fingerprint'), executables can be whitelisted/blacklisted by their signing certificate.
 You can therefore trust/block all binaries by a given publisher that were signed with that cert across version updates.
 A